armory/documentation/_spinnaker/pacrd.md

 # Usage

-Once you have PaCRD installed and running in your cluster, you can begin to define your Applications and Pipelines and apply them to the cluster.
+Once you have PaCRD installed and running in your cluster, you can define your applications and pipelines.
+Then apply them to the cluster.

-While this product is in an [**Experimental**] state, Kind objects for PaCRD live under the `pacrd.armory.spinnaker.io/v1alpha1` version moniker.
+While this product is in an [**Experimental**] state, [kind] objects for PaCRD live under the `pacrd.armory.spinnaker.io/v1alpha1` version moniker.

 ## Applications

-Applications are a logical construct in Spinnaker that allow you to group resources under a single name.
-You can read more about [applications in the upstream docs][app-docs].
+In Spinnaker, an Application is a logical construct that allows you to group resources under a single name.
+You can read more about applications in the Spinnaker [docs][app-docs].

-### Creating applications
+### Creating an application

-Applications in Kubernetes can be defined with the same options you define in the UI.
-The following example shows how you might define a simple Application:
+In Kubernetes, define your application in an `application.yaml` file.
+The configuration fields are the same as what you see when you [create an application] using the Spinnaker UI.
+The following example defines an application named "myapplicationname".

+*Note: Application names must adhere to both [Kubernetes][kube-name-doc] __and__ Spinnaker name standards.*

 ```yaml
 # file: application.yaml